The Nitty Gritty of Exfoliation

 The purpose of exfoliation is not to get rid of all of the dead skin cells--we need them!
 Although the top layer of the epidermis is considered 'dead,' this does not mean that it is useless.

-The purpose of exfoliation is to rid the skin of any build-up of excess dead skin cells which occurs as cell turnover slow which often occurs as we age.
+The purpose of exfoliation is to rid the skin of any build-up of excess dead skin cells which occurs as cell turnover slows and often occurs as we age.

 Exfoliating can help . . .